Investors dump Canadian stocks, bet on more rate cuts as oil slumps

 “Probably central banks would like to wait a few days, see where that (oil) settles, and it will depend entirely on market dynamics whether they have the luxury of waiting a few days to see where it settles,” Anderson said.

 Bond investors are counting on further easing, with the 10-year yield hitting a record low of 0.233%.
-It was last down 19.1 basis points at 0.537%.
+It was last down about 20 basis points at 0.522%.
+(Reporting by Fergal Smith; Editing by Dan Grebler)